david-allismith/nightborn-todo/ANSWERS.md

 **Background fetching & stale data management** – It can refetch data in the background to keep it fresh without manual coding.
 **Built-in error and loading state handling** – Makes it easy to show loading spinners, error messages, and retry failed requests without extra code.

+### Q9.
+Component Design What is the difference between a "controlled" and "uncontrolled" component in React?
+Which approach did you use for your TODO form and why?

+A controlled component is a form element (like <input>, <textarea>, <select>) whose value is controlled by React state.
+Every change in the input triggers a state update.

+An uncontrolled component relies on the DOM to manage its own state.
+You access the value using a ref when needed.

+I used controlled because I want real-time validation (e.g., no empty title).
+This ensures the UI always reflects the state, and the state always reflects the UI.
+Keeps the component state consistent and predictable, which is important when the app grows.

 ## Server-Side vs Client-Side Rendering

 ### Q10.
 SSR vs CSR Explain the difference between Server-Side Rendering (SSR) and Client-Side Rendering (CSR).
 What are the advantages and disadvantages of each approach?